The Challenge Program

 The purpose of rehabilitation is to build strength, new skills and confidence to continue daily activities despite the effects of the brain injury.
-Clients receive an average of four to six hours of treatment per day.
 On average, clients participate in the Challenge Program for four months.
 Diagnoses of the clients admitted to the program may include:

 - Acquired brain injury

 - Brain tumor

 - Brain hemorrhage

 Challenge Program Services